accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS

 1. Identify the accessibility features made available to users in the platform documentation (see the [documentation concerning the accessibility features provided by iOS](https://www.apple.com/fr/accessibility/?afid=p238%7CsfxtLHWp4-dc_mtid_2092576239937_pcrid_483515907294_pgrid_110868765821_&amp;cid=wwa-fr-kwgo-features--slid---productid---Accessibility-Accessibility-)).
-1. Check that the application does not prevent their use, for example :
+1. Check that the application does not prevent their use, for example
-	- if the application implements interactions that trigger features, these interactions do not prevent the platform's accessibility features such as the screen reader or other touch-based features from working properly ;
+	- if the application implements interactions that trigger features, these interactions do not prevent the platform's accessibility features such as the screen reader or other touch-based features from working properly;
 	- if the application includes voice recognition, then the use of the voice command integrated into the platform is not disrupted;
 	- if the application implements keyboard shortcuts, these do not use key combinations already employed by the platform for accessibility features ([VoiceOver can be used with a keyboard](https://support.apple.com/fr-fr/guide/iphone/iph6c494dc6/ios) for example, the proposed shortcuts must not interfere);
 	- or any other application functionality.